Episode

 .

-gives Hugo time to make it off the net and down the ramp.
-Chris turns
+(The delay gives Hugo time to make it off the net and down the ramp.
+Chris turns around

-out while Guy pulls himself painfully to his feet.
-Fresh blood is
+to pull Dana out while Guy pulls himself painfully to his feet.
+Fresh blood is oozing

-very quickly.
-Jeff reaches the wall first and starts pulling himself
+moves on very quickly.
+Jeff reaches the wall first and starts pulling himself up)

 .